philratcliffe/CreateTestDirectoryEntries/README.md

 # CreateTestDirectoryEntries

-Creates test users that have a userCertificate attribute in Active Directory.
+CreateTestDirectoryEntries is a .NET console application that creates test user entries in Active Directory.
+Each entry created has a unique userCertificate with a random expiration date.